My back hurts: Now what?

 What to expect at your appointment

-If you do seek medical attention, what can you expect at your appointment?
+If you do seek medical attention, here's what you can expect at your appointment:

-- Your provider will ask you a lot of questions about your past medical health, medications, activities and your current symptoms.
+- Your clinician will ask you questions about your past medical health, medications, activities and your current symptoms.

 - A physical examination will assess your muscle strength and nervous-system function.
 Depending on these findings, laboratory testing and imaging may be ordered.

-- Not everyone who has back pain needs x-rays of their back, and very few people need other studies like CT or MRI scans or electromyography (EMG), a diagnostic procedure to assess the health of muscles and the nerve cells that control them.
+- Not everyone who has back pain needs X-rays of their back, and very few people need other studies, such as a CT scan, MRI or electromyography (EMG), a diagnostic procedure to assess the health of muscles and the nerve cells that control them.